-Our models predict mean global surface temperatures of \SIrange{\approx 232}{246}{\K} (Table~\ref{tab:glob_diag}, Fig.~\ref{fig:hab1_tseries}a), but the inter-model differences in temperature do not simply follow the differences between model planetary albedos.
-Whilst ExoCAM, LMD-G and ROCKE-3D have similar estimates of the mean temperature as well as the temperature extrema, the UM produces a consistently colder climate (Fig.~\ref{fig:hab1_tseries}a--c, \ref{fig:hist_t_sfc}a).
-Because this difference is mostly due to the night side temperatures of the surface below the stationary cyclonic mid-latitude gyres (see the mean circulation in Fig.~\ref{fig:hab1_rot_div}a--d), the day-night contrast in the UM is larger by \SI{\approx 20}{\K} than that in the other three models (Fig.~\ref{fig:hab1_tseries}b,c).
-The meridional-mean day-night temperature contrast in ExoCAM is noticeably lower than that in LMD-G, which contradicts previous studies in which LMD-G was much warmer than CAM-family models \citep{Yang2019}.
+Our models predict mean global surface temperatures of \SIrange{\approx 232}{246}{\K} (Table~\ref{tab:glob_diag}, Fig.~\ref{fig:hab1_tseries}a, Fig.~\ref{fig:hab1_t_sfc_map}), but the inter-model differences in temperature do not simply follow the differences between model planetary albedos.
+Whilst ExoCAM, LMD-G and ROCKE-3D have similar estimates of the mean temperature as well as the temperature extrema, the UM produces a consistently colder climate (Fig.~\ref{fig:hab1_t_sfc_map}, \ref{fig:hist_t_sfc}a).
+Because this difference is mostly due to the night side temperatures of the surface below the stationary cyclonic mid-latitude gyres (Fig.~\ref{fig:hab1_tseries}d, see also the mean circulation in Fig.~\ref{fig:hab1_rot_div}a--d), the day-night contrast in the UM is larger by \SI{\approx 20}{\K} than that in the other three models.
+The surface temperature in ExoCAM is somewhat higher than that in LMD-G, which contradicts previous studies in which LMD-G was much warmer than CAM-family models \citep{Yang2019}.
 The opposite outcome found here is not likely due to model heritage issues, because the model configurations changed minimally since that intercomparison was conducted.
 Rather, the opposite outcome is likely a function of natural model behaviors arising from two different circulation regimes. \citet{Yang2019}'s intercomparison studied slow rotating planets (60 day periods) receiving the same stellar insolation as modern Earth but from a \SI{3400}{\K} star with a blackbody radiation spectrum.
 Here, TRAPPIST-1e receives less flux but from a much redder star, and perhaps most importantly, its dramatically faster rotation rate shifts the atmospheric circulation into a distinct dynamical state \citep[e.g.][]{Haqq_Misra2018,Sergeev2020} compared to the planets studied by \citet{Yang2019}.
 Therefore it is perhaps unsurprising that the complex coupling between atmospheric circulation, cloud and radiative processes yields non-linear model sensitivities when making changes to fundamental planetary configuration.
 This finding is another incentive to perform model intercomparisons for other planetary configurations, as will be done within the CUISINES framework \citep{Fauchez2021_THAI_workshop}.